JLSteenwyk/ClipKIT/README.md

 <br />

 ### Modes
-ClipKIT can be run with three different modes (kpi, gappy, kpi-gappy), which are specified with the -m/--mode argument.<br /> *Default: 'gappy'*<br />
+ClipKIT can be run with five different modes (gappy, kpic, kpic-gappy, kpi, and kpi-gappy), which are specified with the -m/--mode argument.<br />
-* kpi will trim all sites that are not parsimony informative<br />
+*Default: 'gappy'*<br />
-* gappy will remove all sites that are above a threshold of gappyness (default: 0.9)<br />
+* gappy: trim all sites that are above a threshold of gappyness (default: 0.9)<br />
+* kpic: keep only parismony informative and constant sites<br />
+* kpic-gappy: a combination of kpic- and gappy-based trimming<br />
+* kpi: keep only parsimony informative sites<br />
-* kpi-gappy is the combination of kpi- and gappy-based trimming<br />
+* kpi-gappy: a combination of kpi- and gappy-based trimming<br />
 ```
+# gappy-based trimming
+clipkit <input>
+clipkit <input> -m gappy

+# kpic-based trimming
+clipkit <input> -m kpic

+# kpic- and gappy-based trimmin
+clipkit <input> -m kpic-gappy

 # kpi-based trimming
 clipkit <input> -m kpi

-# gappy-based trimming
-clipkit <input> -m gappy

 # kpi- and gappy-based trimming
 clipkit <input> -m kpi-gappy